mhyrr/resonance/README.md

 ### Beyond the Fixed Dashboard

-Software teams have always built UI the same way: study the users, guess what they need, build it in a lab, ship it, and hope.
-The result is dashboards and reports that are roughly 80% correct for roughly 80% of people.
+Software teams build the 80% case: 80% correct for roughly 80% of people.
 The other 20% file tickets, build spreadsheets, or learn to live without the view they actually needed.

-That model is ending.
-When a language model can interpret a user's intent and map it to structured operations over real data, the economics change.
+But a language model can interpret a user's intent and map it to structured operations over real data.
 Instead of a product team anticipating every possible view and pre-building it, the user states what they want and the system composes it on demand.
-The view that answers "which donors lapsed this quarter and why" doesn't need to exist as a page in your app.
-It can be generated from the question itself, against real data, in real time.
+A view that answers "which customers lapsed this quarter and why" doesn't need to exist as a page in your app.
+It can be generated from the question itself against real data in real time.

-Nobody wants to have a conversation with their CRM.
-The output is a composed analytical surface (charts, tables, metrics, narrative) that looks and behaves like a page your team built.
-It just happens to be one nobody planned for.
+Nobody wants to have an unending conversation with their CRM.
+They want a one-shot output; a composed analytical surface (charts, tables, metrics, narrative) that looks and behaves like a page your team built, whether they planned it out or not.

 ### Why a Semantic Layer

 Vercel's AI SDK takes the direct approach: the LLM picks React components via tool calls.
 Ask about weather, get a `<WeatherCard>`.
 Ask about stocks, get a `<StockChart>`.
 The model selects widgets.

-This works for demos.
-It breaks down for data analysis, because it couples the model's understanding to your component library.
+This works for demos but it breaks down because it couples the model's understanding directly to your component library.
 The LLM needs to know the difference between a bar chart and a line chart, and when to use each.
 Change your charting library?
 Update your tool definitions.
 Add a mobile layout?
 Teach the model new components.
 The presentation layer becomes part of the prompt.

 Resonance inserts a semantic layer between the LLM and the UI.
 The model doesn't pick a bar chart.
 It picks `rank_entities`, an analytical operation meaning "order these things by a metric."
 A Presenter inspects the resolved data and chooses the right component: a horizontal bar chart for 4 items, a sortable table for 40.
 Same intent, different data, different presentation, and the model never had to care.

 You can swap chart libraries without touching the LLM integration.
 You can add device-specific rendering without rewriting tool schemas.
 You can change how "show distribution" looks without changing what it means.
 The model operates on stable analytical concepts; the UI is free to evolve independently.

-### Why Elixir

-Generative UI has a pipeline problem.
-A user's question becomes an LLM call, which becomes tool selections, which become data queries, which become resolved components, which become rendered HTML.
-In most architectures, this pipeline crosses multiple process boundaries.

-LiveView eliminates most of that.
-The LLM's tool call output, the data resolution, the component rendering, and the DOM update all happen in a single server process.
-Components stream to the browser as WebSocket DOM diffs.
-Each primitive resolves independently and appears the moment it's ready.

-OTP adds the structural pieces that a generative system needs.
-Each primitive resolves inside a supervised task; if one fails, the others still render.
-The composition engine uses `Task.async_stream` with backpressure and timeouts.
-These are properties of the runtime, not features bolted onto a web framework.
+### Riding on Phoenix LiveView

+Resonance is a thin layer over Phoenix primitives, not a parallel universe.
+The composition engine, the streaming, the interactive widgets — all of it is the things Phoenix already does well, arranged in service of generative UI.

+- **`Task.Supervisor.async_stream`** runs primitives in parallel.
+Each primitive resolves in its own supervised, unlinked task.
+- **LiveView streams** push each resolved component to the browser the moment it's ready — no waiting for the slowest query.
+Same WebSocket the rest of your app already uses.
+- **`Phoenix.LiveComponent`** *is* the widget contract.
+A `Resonance.Widget` is a LiveComponent with one extra behaviour callback. `handle_event/3` calls your contexts directly; once the widget mounts, Resonance is gone from the runtime path.
+- **`Phoenix.PubSub` + `send_update/2`** works.
+Subscribe in the parent LiveView, push a refreshed `:renderable` into the widget — the same pattern you'd use for any other LiveComponent.
+- **`live_session` + `on_mount`** wires to your contexts and current user, so widgets render against actual data instead of fixtures.

+Resonance composes the question into a starting page.
+From there, everything is Phoenix — same lifecycle, same patterns, same debugging tools your team already knows.

 ## Interactive widgets (v2)

 v0.1 is read-only generated reports. v0.2 adds a small contract on top of LiveView so the same composed report can be **interactive**.

-**The principle:** Resonance composes the page from the user's question; once the widget is mounted, *Resonance is gone from the runtime path.* Widgets are real Phoenix LiveComponents — they call your app contexts from `handle_event/3`, manage local state in assigns, and handle mutations the same way every other LiveComponent does.
+Resonance composes the page from the user's question; once the widget is mounted, Resonance is gone from the runtime path.
+Widgets are Phoenix LiveComponents — they call your app contexts from `handle_event/3`, manage local state in assigns, and handle mutations the same way every other LiveComponent does.
 The library composes; Phoenix runs.

 A presenter can return a **`Resonance.Widget`** — a Phoenix LiveComponent that implements one extra behaviour — instead of a function component: